heinekmadsen/esphome_components/README.md

 My creation of custom components fro ESP home.

 ### Recent updates
+16-03-2022 - WavinAhc9000v2 - Inspired by Jopand's work on the nilan custom component I have created an updated version for Wavin Ahc 9000, utilizing the esphome modbus_controller and alot of esphome lambda (Thank you for not using standard modbus function Wavin!)
 02-03-2022 - Genvexv2 - Inspired by Jopand's work on the nilan custom component I have created an updated version for Genvex, utilizing the esphome modbus_controller

 ### Installation